Saiprasad690/Github/README.md

 ```
 git status
 ```
-Git diff show what changes are made to the file
+Git diff shows what changes are made to the file
 ```
 git diff
 ```